FAHAL ISLAND | |||

 ||

-are quite common around both wrecks.
 The wrecks provide good diving for Sports level and upwards and are used for navigation exercises.
-There is a large honeycomb eel living on the Tug and he or she is very obliging to photographers.

 |